 - Find and experiment with slow cooker recipes.
 I just love the “set it and forget it” recipes.
 You can start dinner before work or just a few hours before dinner time and have an amazingly delicious and healthy meal with leftovers for the next day!
 One of my favorite sites for slow cooker recipes can be found here.

 - Obtain a Good Set of Pots and Pans.
 Having the right tools will help you feel more confident about cooking at home and will make clean up so much easier.
 I recommend getting non-stick that can also be washed in the dishwasher.

 - Consider Signing Up For A Grocery and Recipe Subscription – Companies like Home Chef offer a service that will deliver healthful ingredients that can be thrown together in about 30 minutes to allow you to eat healthier.
-Take a look to see if it’s the right fit for you and get 3 meals free.
 If you’re looking for a service that is known for organic and sustainable ingredients, try Sun Basket.
 For an affordable service that offers unique and fun recipes and flavors, try Blue Apron.
 Here are some discounts to allow you to select what fits best for you:

 Use an Online Grocery Shopping Service / Make a List and Stick to it

 One of the biggest mistakes I found I was making was all the impulse buying when I went grocery shopping.
 I would end up with a ton of snacks, sweets, and random ingredients I couldn’t use.
 Not to mention I would way overspend.